 2. Muskoxen: Grow woollen “underwear”

 Humans long ago discovered that wearing a layer of wool under your clothes keeps you extra warm.
 For muskoxen, that layer grows automatically.
 Called qiviut (“kiv-ee-ute”), this soft underwool grows every winter.
 It’s warmer than sheep’s wool, softer than cashmere – and sheds every spring with a shaggy look.
-Our muskoxen Mya, Hudson and Charlotte all sport qiviut during the winter.
+Our muskoxen Charlotte, Willow, and Hudson all sport qiviut during the winter.

 Meet our muskoxen in the Arctic Tundra habitat.